-· Total Compensation ¥1,000 million1 [Performance-based compensation] [Fixed compensation] Basic compensation [Short-term performance- Stock-based compensation] (restricted stock-based sonuses rmance-based compensation] compensation ased compensation) nillion2 Basic compensation consists of fixed pay (basic pay and position pay), which is compensation based on each Member of the Board's post.
+Total Compensation ¥1,000 million1 [F Performance-based compensation 1 [Fixed compensation] Basic compensation [Short-term performance- based compensation] Bonuses Stock-based (restricted stock-based ormance-based compensation] d compensation passed compensation) million2 of fixed pay (basic pay and position pay), which is compensation based on each Member of the Board's post.
 Bonuses are positioned as a short-term incentive.
-They reflect performance in the relevant fiscal year and their determination takes into account differences in posts and positions. investment assets for the acquistransfer compensation) as stock- in order to give incentives aimed the Company's corporate value value with shareholders through The number of shares allocat with executive positions.
-Note the Guidelines for Executive Office expected to hold more than a c stock, in accordance with their re- ted is determined in accordance at, based on the Stock Ownership rs, Members of the Board are ertain number of shares of NRI's espective positions.
-Stock-based compensation as long-term incentives ¥120 million2 Stock-based compensation as medium-term incentives [¥280 million2] It is positioned as a long-term incentive aimed at promotion of the sharing of value with shareholders through share ownership and sustainable improvements in the Company's corporate value.
+They reflect performance in the relevant fiscal year and their determination takes into account differences in posts and positions.
+Restricted stock compensation (financial compensation used as investment assets for the acquisition of shares with restriction or transfer compensation) as stock-based compensation is provided in order to give incentives aimed at sustainable improvements in the Company's corporate value and to promote the sharing of value with shareholders through share ownership.
+The number of shares allocated is determined in accordance with executive positions.
+Note that, based on the Stock Ownership Guidelines for Executive Officers, Members of the Board are expected to hold more than a certain number of shares of NRI's stock, in accordance with their respective positions.
+Stock-based compensation as long-term incentives ¥120 million2 Stock-based compensation as medium-term incentives ¥280 million2 It is positioned as a long-term incentive aimed at promotion of the sharing of value with shareholders through share ownership and sustainable improvements in the Company's corporate value.
 The transfer restriction term is from the day of allotment to the day of retirement as an officer, etc., of NRI or its subsidiary.
 It is positioned as a medium- term incentive aimed at improvements in the Company's medium-term results and share price as represented in the Medium- Term Management Plan.
 The transfer restriction term is from the day of allotment and lasts between three and five years thereafter.

-\1 This shall not include employee salaries of Members of the Board who concurrently serve as employees
+^{1} This shall not include employee salaries of Members of the Board who concurrently serve as employees.